 How to open and use PowerShell in Windows 11

-As mentioned above, PowerShell is commonly used for automating the management of systems on a command shell interface without using Windows GUI or a user graphical interface.
+As mentioned above, PowerShell is commonly used to automate systems’ management on a command shell interface without using Windows GUI or a graphical user interface.

-Here are some steps that show you how to open and use PowerShell in Windows 11.
+Some steps show you how to open and use PowerShell in Windows 11.

 Open PowerShell in Windows Terminal

 Windows Terminal defaults in PowerShell.
-Simply launch the Windows Terminal app and begin using PowerShell.
+Launch the Windows Terminal app and begin using PowerShell.

 Read the post below to open PowerShell via Windows Terminal.